jmayereup/tj-quiz-element/README.md

 - **Format**: `---text`
 - **Content**: The reading passage text
 - This section can be omitted if no reading passage is needed
+- Multiple `---text` sections are supported.
+Each passage will render in the order it appears and include a per-passage play/pause control for text-to-speech.
+If you want the passage to be listening-only (hidden text), use `---text-listening` instead.

 ### Vocabulary Section (---vocab or ---vocab-N)
 - **Format**: `---vocab` or `---vocab-5` (limit to 5 words)